5jt/Tatin/docs/source/test.md

     -   Calls the `T.Run` function to run all the test cases, including those that communicate with a locally running Tatin test server and the principal Tatin server available at <https://tatin.dev>

-## Run selected tests
+## :fontawesome-solid-circle-play: Run selected tests

 Executing the full test suite takes considerable time.
 Also, caching is switched off (except when caching itself is tested).
 You will often want to run only parts of the test suite.

-The tests are grouped, and the grouping reflected in the names of the test functions, for example, `Test_API_001` and `Test_UserCommand_001`.
+The tests are grouped, with the grouping reflected in the names of the test functions, for example, `Test_API_001` and `Test_UserCommand_001`.

-### Prepare

-    #.Tatin.TestCases.Prepare

-This initializes Tatin as a client and prepares for creating a code-coverage report.
-It also creates a number of references needed by the tests.

-This changes the current directory, establishes all required references and instantiates the `Tester2` class as `T`.

-You need call `Prepare` only once.

 ### Choose tests